1.5. Direct Connection through HTTP Tunnel

 - You may type database name manually or use browse button [...] to see the list of available databases and select the one you need from the drop-down.

-Since the latest release of Store Manager you can specify the version of SSL by using the drop-down list and check/uncheck SNI field in the Advanced Settings area below:
+Since the latest release of Store Manager you can specify the version of SSL by using the drop-down list and select/unselect SNI field in the Advanced Settings area, as shown below: